dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 #### **Creating Observables Category**

-The `just()` operator, as the name suggest, emits `Observables` with the same values provided in the arguments.
+The `just()` operator, as the name suggests, emits `Observables` with the same values provided in the arguments.

 ![Just operator marble diagram](https://cdn.auth0.com/blog/rxpy/just.png)